Skip to main content

 info

 It is important to note that we are intentially using wire-cli to launch a full-scale Wire blockchain environment.
-This is a multi-node setup(blockproducer and chain-api) with deployed system contracts, resource management, including contract policies, as well as protocol features, etc. and identical to testnet configuration setup.
+This is a multi-node setup(blockproducer, bp-relay, and chain-api) with deployed system contracts, resource management, including contract policies, all very similar to a testnet configuration setup.

 Verify installation